Qiskit/qiskit/CONTRIBUTING.md

   mean that the PR should be split into smaller chunks.
 * Try to keep the number of comments reasonable.
-This depends on the size of the PR, but remember that there's somebody who'll read all your comments, and it feels rubbish if you get a PR back and it's got 30 comments on from a 50-line change.
+This depends on the size of the PR, but remember that there's somebody who'll read all your comments, and it can be demoralizing if you get a PR back and it's got 30 comments on from a 50-line change.
 If you feel like you're putting too many comments on, consider if you could group several of them into one theme, and ask them as a more detailed question with a focus on only one part of the code.
 Try not to